lmidzhak/train-station-api-service/README.md

 Set environment variable:

-* Copy and rename the .env.sample file to .env
 * Open the .env file and edit the environment variables
 * Save the .env file securely
 * Make sure the .env file is in .gitignore